Federal Policy and Legislation

 The annual budgeting and funding process for the federal government begins with the president sending his budget request for the next fiscal year to Congress.
 Next, Congress crafts its own budget and begins the appropriations process to determine funding levels for federal programs.

-The chart below lists the president's budget request, alongside recent appropriations, for some of the programs that support the work of colleges of education.
+The chart below lists the president's budget request amounts, alongside recent appropriations, for some of the programs supported by AACTE.

 Federal Policy & Legislation Resources